mahmed201379-droid/RAG-based-medical-content-generator/readme.md

-# Medical Question Generation Tool
+# Medical Content Generation Tool

 This web application helps medical students and educators by automatically generating Multiple Choice Questions (MCQs) and presentation slides from medical textbooks in PDF format.